Shtaiwee1/Omnifood_project/README.md

 Overview:
 This project is a landing page was made for a local food delivery service, that only prepares healthy food, you can use this service upon subscription by paying a monthly fee to get a healthy lifestyle and never cook again.

-Languages used in this project:
+Technologies used in this project:
-HTML
+HTML,
-CSS
+CSS,
 Javascript

 Methodology: